 I agree about Azmaria.
 I like her, sure, but you can be a Purity Sue while still being likeable.
 Probably her biggest Sue quality is the fact that everyone suffers from being near her, it's so tragic, she's doomed to either push everyone away or see them suffer because of her!
 Woe!
 Not to mention her only 'flaws' are being adorably clumsy, timid, etc. Mary was at least deconstructed, but Azmaria was played totally straight.
 I'd say you should put her on there.

 Sounds more like a Sympathetic Sue to me.

 The main reason why I'm not sure, though?
 It's because the whole settlement of the Romeo X Juliuet series is too different from the original play, thus Character Derailment goes for everyone.
 Romeo was Hot-Blooded and Ladykiller in Love in the original while he was made Thewhite Prince, yeah, but there's also Mercutio The Snark Knight Hot-Blooded who becomes a Smug Snake and goes mad from the revelation , Juliet goes from a Distressed Damsel who tries to be a Plucky Girl Rebellious Princess and pays dearly for it towards a Weak, but Skilled Lady of War. . .
 It's less about the Sueness and more about the context, in which 'everyone is changed.

 Cut a bullet from the Tokyo Mew Mew section, since it boiled down too, "how dare people disagree about this"

+Removed the soft-split between canon and non-canon examples.
 We have more canon examples listed, and it reads easier with fanfiction in a folder with everything else.
 Just looked at the other -Sue tropes and I can see what this was going for.
 I'm leaving my change, but only because there aren't enough fanfic examples to split into categories.